JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson2/README.md

-# Lesson 2: Sending messages to a SQS queue
+# Lesson 2: Sending messages to an Amazon SQS queue

-In this lesson, we will rework the Lesson 1 Final BlogPost API solution and send messages to local AWS SQS queue instead of calling directly the Review API.
+In this lesson, we will rework the Lesson 1 Final BlogPost API solution and send messages to the local Amazon SQS queue instead of calling directly the Review API.

-The [localstack](https://github.com/localstack/localstack) docker image allows to mock/simulate AWS Services.
-The Prep folder contains a docker-compose.yml file with a base definition for localstack.
-We will hen configure it to add a SQS queue when the container is initialized.
+The [localstack](https://github.com/localstack/localstack) docker image allows mocking/simulating AWS Services.
+The Prep folder contains a docker-compose.yml file with a base definition for "localstack".
+We will then configure it to add an Amazon SQS queue when the container is initialized.

 ## Setup of Localstack